MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicyEffectiveRule.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUnifiedRoleManagementPolicyRule1>`: unifiedRoleManagementPolicyRule
+`BODYPARAMETER <IMicrosoftGraphUnifiedRoleManagementPolicyRule>`: unifiedRoleManagementPolicyRule
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget1>]`: unifiedRoleManagementPolicyRuleTarget
+  - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Caller <String>]`: The type of caller that's the target of the policy rule.
 Allowed values are: None, Admin, EndUser.
     - `[EnforcedSettings <String[]>]`: The list of role settings that are enforced and cannot be overridden by child scopes.
 Use All for all settings.